-Fanny Azalea is covered in stunning clusters of lightly-scented pink trumpet-shaped flowers with a yellow blotch at the ends of the branches from mid to late spring before the leaves.
+Fawley Azalea is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with shell pink overtones and a yellow blotch at the ends of the branches from mid to late spring, which emerge from distinctive shell pink flower buds before the leaves.
 It has green deciduous foliage.
 The narrow leaves turn an outstanding yellow in the fall.